 Watercolor Workshop.
 There have been a few changes in my schedule recently, including both additions and cancellations, so you might want the check the 'schedule' page of this site for the latest updates.

 Next up....we're going to Indiana!!
 The Indiana Watercolor Society will be hosting a Francese Watercolor Workshop in May.
-There will be public demonstration on Saturday, May 21st followed by a five-day workshop starting the following Monday.
+There will be public demonstration on Saturday, May 21st followed by a four-day workshop starting the following Monday.
 Contact information is available on the 'Schedule' page of this website.
 See you in Indy.

 Later this year, Francese Watercolors will publish and post a new web page design on www.ffrancese.com.
 The new, expanded site is being created with the goal of being more user friendly for folks viewing the site on the smaller screens such as those found on tablets and smart phones.
 In addition to the 'new look', the site will include an additional feature that I will call the 'Sale Page'.